Vector Network Coding Based on Subspace Codes Outperforms Scalar Linear Network Coding

 \subsection{Analysis}

 Due to the isomorphism of $\F_{q^t}$ and the code $\mycode{D}_t$, both solutions are equivalent.
-Implementing the scalar solution can actually be done by implementing the vector solution.
-We can therefore construct a vector linear solution of size $q$ and dimension $t$ for the $\mathcal{N}_{h,q^t+1,h}$ combination network, where equivalently a scalar solution from an MDS code exists for $q_s \geq q^t$.
-The decoding complexity when implementing the vector solution is in the order of $\OCompl{ht \log^2 h \log^2 t}$ operations over $\Fq$ for each receiver.
+Hence, in practice, implementing the scalar solution can actually be done by implementing the vector solution.
+We can therefore construct a vector linear solution of field size $q$ and dimension $t$ for the $\mathcal{N}_{h,q^t+1,h}$ combination network, where equivalently a scalar solution from an MDS code exists for $q_s \geq q^t$.
+The decoding complexity when implementing the vector solution is in $\OCompl{ht \log^2 h \log^2 t}$ operations over $\Fq$ for each receiver.